slowernews/wisdom-tldr/chapters/chapter_3_action.md

 You are evaluated by your decisions.

-We think we make choices but our choices are influenced by others (ex. of naming a child).
+We think we make choices but our choices are influenced by others.
 People pick what is familiar.

 > *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*